doyke/dump1090new/README.md

 You will need a librtlsdr0 package for Raspbian.
 There is no standard build of this.
-I have built suitable packages that are available from [this release page](https://github.com/mutability/librtlsdr/releases)
+Oliver Jowett has built suitable packages that are available from [this release page](https://github.com/mutability/librtlsdr/releases)
 Install these rtl-sdr  packages with dpkg:
 ````